- Top 10 Home Buying Mistakes

 Mistake #5 – Inadequate review of transaction documents and property details

-As detailed in the AZDRE Buyer Advisory, linked to for #3, critical transaction documents include inspection reports, CC&Rs, home owner association by-laws, financials and correspondence, the title commitment, loan documents, the Public Report for a new home, and numerous others.
+As detailed in the AZDRE Buyer Advisory, critical transaction documents include inspection reports, CC&Rs, home owner association by-laws, financials and correspondence, the title commitment, loan documents, the Public Report for a new home, and numerous others.
 Review!
 Review!
 Review!

-The AAR Purchase Contract this requires that these be made available to you in a timely manner.
-That’s escrow’s job, and we ensure it’s done.
+The AAR Purchase Contract requires that these be made available to you in a timely manner.
+That’s primarily escrow’s job, and we ensure it’s done.